nhecht/blueprints-learn.en/help/blueprints/customer-journeys/rtcdp-and-campaign.md

 ---
-title: Real-Time CDP with Adobe Campaign v7 and Campaign Standard Integration Pattern
+title: Real-Time CDP with Adobe Campaign v7 and Campaign Standard integration pattern
 description: Showcases how the Adobe Experience Platform and its Real-Time Customer Profile and centralized segmentation tool can be utilized with Adobe Campaign to deliver personalized conversations.
 solution: Real-time Customer Data Platform, Campaign
 exl-id: a15e8304-2763-42fc-9978-11f2482ea8b8
 ---
-# Real-Time CDP with Adobe Campaign Integration Pattern
+# Real-Time CDP with Adobe Campaign integration pattern

 Showcases how the Adobe Experience Platform and its Real-Time Customer Profile and centralized segmentation tool can be utilized with Adobe Campaign to deliver personalized conversations.